-Environmental, Social and Governance Exposure to Environmental, Social and Governance factors, including but not limited to climate change, which can impact the performance of the Fund's investments.
-To appoint managers who satisfy the following criteria, unless there is a good reason why the manager does not satisfy each criterion: 1.
-Responsible Investment ('RI') Policy / Framework 2.
+Credit Default on payments due as part of a financial security contract.
+To diversify this risk by investing in a range of credit markets across different geographies and sectors.
+The Trustee made the decision to redeem the Fund's M&G Alpha Opportunities Fund and Apollo Semi-Liquid Credit Funds over the period, in favour of providing additional liquidity to the LDI mandate.
+This decision was thought to be lower risk than maintaining the Fund's credit mandates.
+Exposure to Environmental, Social and Governance factors, including but not limited to climate change, which can impact the performance of the To appoint managers who satisfy the following criteria, unless there is a good reason why the manager does not satisfy each criterion: Further detail provided later in this report.
+Environmental, Fund's investments.
+1. Responsible Investment ('RI') Policy / Framework Social and Governance 2.
 Implemented via Investment Process 3.
 A track record of using engagement and any voting rights to manage ESG factors 4.
 ESG specific reporting 5.
-UN PRI Signatory The Trustee considered ESG factors when selecting the manager for their new Multi-Asset Credit manager.
-Currency The potential for adverse currency movements to have an impact on the Fund's investments.
-To invest in funds that hedge the majority of currency risk as far as practically possible.
-For the Multi-Asset Credit investment, the Trustee decided to invest in a GBP share class.
+UN PRI Signatory Currency The potential for adverse currency movements to have an impact on the Fund's investments.
+To invest in funds that hedge the majority of currency risk as far as practically possible No action over the period.
 Non-financial Any factor that is not expected to have a financial impact on the Fund's investments.
 Non-financial matters are not taken into account in the selection, retention or realisation of investments.
 No action over the period.